SpongePowered/SpongeDocs/source/plugin/commands/commandcallable.rst

 Registering the command
 =======================

-Now we can register the class in the ``CommandService``.
-The ``CommandService`` stands as the manager for watching what commands get typed into chat, and redirecting them to the right command handler.
-To register your command, use the method ``CommandService.register()``, passing your plugin, an instance of the command, and any needed aliases as parameters.
+Now we can register the class in the ``CommandManager``.
+The ``CommandManager`` stands as the manager for watching what commands get typed into chat, and redirecting them to the right command handler.
+To register your command, use the method ``CommandManager.register()``, passing your plugin, an instance of the command, and any needed aliases as parameters.

 .. code-block:: java

-    import org.spongepowered.api.service.command.CommandService;
+    import org.spongepowered.api.command.CommandManager;

-    CommandService cmdService = game.getCommandDispatcher();
+    CommandManager cmdService = game.getCommandManager();
     cmdService.register(plugin, new MyBroadcastCommand(server), "message", "broadcast");

 .. note::